10 things we need to thank Breaking Bad for...

-As the hit series turns 10 years old, we look back on what made it so great.
+As rumours swirl about the the hit series becoming a film, we look back on what made it so great.

-While we all have our favourites TV shows, spanning across the years, in the TV biz, there's pretty much only two contexts consider; BBB (Before Breaking Bad) and ABB (After Breaking Bad).
+While we all have our favourite TV shows, in the TV biz there's pretty much only two contexts to consider; BBB (Before Breaking Bad) and ABB (After Breaking Bad).

 The hit series about a cancer-ridden science teacher-turned-drug warlord completely captured the hearts and minds of telly lovers everywhere, and changed the way we viewed series in the process.